Nitish252000/Calculator/README.md

 ## Installation
 To run the calculator locally, follow these steps:
-* Clone the repository: git clone https://github.com/yourusername/calculator.git
+* Clone the repository: git clone https://github.com/Nitish252000/Calculator.git
-* Navigate to the project directory: cd calculator
+* Navigate to the project directory: cd Calculator
 * Open the index.html file in your browser.
 That's it!
 You should now see the calculator in action.